Spritetm/hadbadge2019_fpgasoc/soc/audio/audio_registers.md

 ## PCM Register (0hC0)

-This just takes 14-bit data and shuttles it straight off to the PCM channel.
-Do what you want with it.
-It's mixed in kinda loud with respect to the other synth voices, but that just gives you more flexibility.
+This just takes 16-bit data, mixes it with the synth voices, and sends it off to the DAC.
+It's mixed in kinda loud with respect to the other synth voices which come in at 14 bits, but that just gives you more flexibility.
+If it's distorting, try turning the master volume down from 0x80, the default.

 ## Config

-Tempo, something else?
-I don't know what should go here.
-Maybe implement an overall filter like the SID did?
+0. @0x800000F0: 0xTTTTVVVV Controls master tempo and volume.

+1. @0x800000F4: 0x0000FFFF : This may eventually be a master lowpass filter, like the SID has.
+FFFF will be the cutoff.